communitiesuk/mhclg_svelte_component_library/static/documentation/npm_link_setup-part-2-simplified.md

 LIB_SRC_PATH=/absolute/path/to/your/oflog_svelte_component_library/src/lib
 ```

 Replace the path with the actual location (absolute path) of the component library on your PC.
-Each team member can set their own path in their local `.env` file.
+Each team member must set their own path in their local `.env` file.

 ### Step 6: Test the setup